mikemol/mikemol.github.io/_posts/2018-01-09-blog-workflow.md

 My local git repository pushes up to the repository on GitHub, and GitHub maintains a Jekyll setup there to convert the contents of the repository into a bunch of static files.
 This works more or less OK (troubleshooting is tough at times), but it's free, and it's portable enough for me to take my content wherever I want.

 Jekyll on GitHub also integrates Google Analytics for me.
-It's nice to see if anyone's actually reading what I'm writing.
+It's nice to see if anyone's reading what I'm writing.

 ## IFTTT Handles (most of) the publication

 Jekyll generates an RSS feed, which IFTTT consumes.
 When new content appears, IFTTT posts to LinkedIn, Twitter, Facebook and Reddit.
 IFTTT doesn't have direct support for posting to Google+, but it does support adding links to a Buffer queue, and Buffer can post to Google+.
 So I have Buffer doing a scheduled drain into Google+.
 It seems to work.

-## That's it!
+## That's it

 That's it!
 That's my "platform."
 The set of tools I use to move content from my head to your eyes.
-It's not quite as easy as, say, a Wordpress install.
+It's not quite as easy as, say, a WordPress install.
 But it requires a lot less operational support, at least from me.
 Which is a nice change of pace.